bitdust-io/devel/README.md

 ## Install

+### Get the software

-Seems like in Ubuntu (probably most other distros) you just need to install all dependencies at first step:
+Seems like in Ubuntu (probably most other distros) you can install all dependencies in that way:

-        sudo apt-get install git python-dev python-setuptools
+        sudo apt-get install git python-dev python-setuptools python-pip python-virtualenv

-        sudo apt-get install python-twisted python-django python-crypto python-pyasn1 python-psutil
+        sudo apt-get install python-twisted python-django python-crypto python-pyasn1 python-psutil libffi-dev

 Optionally, you can also install [miniupnpc](http://miniupnp.tuxfamily.org/) tool if you want BitDust automatically deal with UPnPc configuration of your network router so it can also accept incomming connections from other nodes.:

         sudo apt-get install miniupnpc

-Get Sources:
+Second step is to get the BitDust sources:

         git clone http://gitlab.bitdust.io/stable/bitdust.latest.git bitdust

-Create an alias in OS so you can easily run the program from any location:
+Then you need to build virtual environment with all required Python dependencies, BitDust software will run fully isolated.
+Single command should make it for you, all required files will be generated in `~/.bitdust/venv/` sub-folder:

         cd bitdust
-        python bitdust.py alias | sudo tee /usr/local/bin/bitdust
+        python bitdust.py install

+Last step to make BitDist software ready is to make a short alias in your OS, then just type `bitdust` in command line to access the program:

-        sudo chmod +x /usr/local/bin/bitdust
+        sudo ln -s /home/<user>/.bitdust/bitdust /usr/local/bin/bitdust

+### Run BitDist

-Create an identity for you in the BitDust network:
+Start using the software by creating an identity for your device in BitDust network:

         bitdust id create <some nick name>

 I recommend you to create another copy of your Private Key in a safe place to be able to recover your data in the future.
 You can do it with such command:

-        bitdust key copy <filename>
+        bitdust key copy <nickname>.bitdust.key

-Your settings and local files are located in that folder: ~/.bitdust.
+Your settings and local files are located in that folder: ~/.bitdust

 Type this command to read more info about BitDust commands:

         bitdust help

+To run the software type:

+        bitdust

+Start as background process:

+        bitdust detach

-Please read more about [BitDust Commands](commands.md) to start playing with software.
+To get some more insights or just to know how to start playing with software you can visit [BitDust Commands](https://bitdust.io/commands.html) page.

 ## Dependencies